 If you live in an apartment building and you see something wrong outside your window, you call the property manager to fix it.
 If, after buying a condo, you see something wrong outside your window, you contact the property management company that does the maintenance, and they will fix whatever it is.
 So regarding exterior maintenance, there’s not much of a difference.

-There’s also the local building ordinances to contend with, but if you use licensed contractors, they can keep your project legal so you won’t have to worry.
+There are also local building ordinances to contend with, but if you use licensed contractors, they can keep your project legal, so you won’t have to worry.

 If you live in an apartment, you may need renters insurance.
 If you live in a condo and you own it and finance it, you will have to purchase homeowners’ insurance.
 Depending on where you live, insurance may be extremely expensive or quite cheap.
 States that routinely deal with earthquakes or hurricanes are usually going to charge higher insurance rates than states without frequent natural disasters.